 * Ifyou want to keep the original, you can uncheck “Delete Orignal Image”

-If we want the file to pretend to be a photo from one of the 360 cameras, we can use the “Insert Fake Camera Data ” option and select, for example, Ricoh Theta S
+If you want the file to imitate a photo from one of the 360 cameras, you can use the “Insert Fake Camera Data ” option and choose, for example, Ricoh Theta S

 Photos Exif Editor

-The second application that I recommend and gives more possibilities to manipulate EXIF data is Photos Exif Editor, which can be downloaded from the App Store .
+The second application that I recommend and gives you more options for manipulating EXIF data is Photos Exif Editor, which can be downloaded from the App Store.
 The application allows you to easily edit EXIF data and, among other things, also easily add geotags to photos using a map.

 This application, unfortunately, does not allow you to add a projection type, but we can still give information about the camera model.